interlay/interbtc-spec/btcrelay-spec/docs/source/spec/functions.rst

 verifyTransactionInclusion
 --------------------------

-The ``verifyTransactionInclusion`` function is one of the core components of the BTC-Relay: this function checks if a given transaction was indeed included in a given block (as stored in ``BlockHeaders`` and tracked by ``MainChain``), by reconstructing the Merkle tree root (given a Merkle proof).
-Also checks if sufficient confirmations have passed since the inclusion of the transaction (considering the current state of the BTC-Relay ``MainChain``).
+The ``verifyTransactionInclusion`` function is one of the core components of the BTC-Relay: this function checks if a given transaction was indeed included in a given block (as stored in ``BlockHeaders`` and tracked by ``Chains``), by reconstructing the Merkle tree root (given a Merkle proof).
+Also checks if sufficient confirmations have passed since the inclusion of the transaction (considering the current state of the BTC-Relay ``Chains``).

 Specification
 ~~~~~~~~~~~~~